HMS Grimsby (M108)

-HMS Grimsby was a Sandown-class minehunter of the British Royal Navy, and the second ship to bear the name.
+HMS Grimsby was a Sandown-class minehunter of the British Royal Navy, serving from 1999–2022, and the second ship to bear the name.

 Construction and design

 She was built by Vosper Thornycroft, in Woolston, Hampshire, and commissioned in 1999.
 The class was originally named as the Single Role Minehunter and was planned to complement the capabilities of the preceding Hunt class and to be cheaper to build.
 Sandown-class MCMVs are highly manoeuvrable vessels due to being fitted with Voith-Schneider propulsors allowing rapid turning at slow speeds or whilst stationary.
 Armament is primarily for self-defence against an asymmetric warfare threat although a point defence capability exists.
 The fit of two Mk44 miniguns has greatly improved the ship's force protection ability.

 Service history

 Grimsby was part of Mine Counter Measures Squadron 1 based at HMNB Clyde, Faslane, on the Gare Loch.

 On 24 January 2002, while her divers were searching for a 500 lb bomb in Gibraltar, she was approached by the Spanish patrol boat Conejera, which refused to leave when asked by the crew of HMS Ranger, claiming they were in Spanish waters.

 At 2 am on 29 September 2004 the 480-ton craft lost power and drifted into the ferry Duchess M (Gravesend to Tilbury), owned by the Lower Thames and Medway Passenger Boat Company in Gravesend, also damaging their Princess Pocahontas.

 Overseas deployments were varied including regular participation in Exercise Cold Response (Norway) and as part of Standing NATO Force Mediterranean (Standing NATO Maritime Group 2).
 More recently the focus had been in support of OP TELIC Roulement in the Persian Gulf.

 In 2010 the ship was based in Bahrain.
 In 2012 she entered a six-month Support Period (Docking) at HMNB Rosyth which included replacing the entire fire detection system, upgraded communications systems and habitability improvements.

 In early September 2022, the ship was reported as likely to be decommissioned and transferred to Ukraine and in October 2022 it was reported that her decommissioning had occurred.